Pumpkin Oatmeal Cookies with Chocolate Chips

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with a piece of parchment paper.

-• In a small mixing bowl, add the flour, oats, baking soda, pumpkin pie spice, and salt.
-Stir with a fork or whisk to combine.
+• In a small mixing bowl, whisk together the flour, oats, baking soda, pumpkin pie spice, and salt.

 • In a medium mixing bowl, add both the sugars, pumpkin, egg yolk, and vanilla extract.
-Stir with a fork or whisk to combine.
-Stir in the melted butter.
+Stir with to combine, t hen stir in the melted butter.

 • Sprinkle the dry ingredients over the wet and use a spatula to fold the batter until no dry streaks remain.
 Fold in the chocolate chips and dried cranberries until just combined.

-• Refrigerate the cookie dough for 20 to 30 minutes – or you can freeze for half of the time.
+• Cover and refrigerate the cookie dough for 20 to 30 minutes.

-• Bake for 10-12 minutes, or until the edges of the cookies are golden brown.
-Cool the cookies on the baking sheet set on a wire rack for 10 minutes.
+• Bake for 10 to 12 minutes, or until the edges of the cookies are golden brown.
+Cool the cookies on the baking sheet set on a wire rack for 5 minutes.
 Then transfer the cookies to the wire rack to cool completely.
 Enjoy!

 • Serving Size – The number of cookies will depend on how large you make your cookies.
 I use a medium #40 cookie scoop

 • Larger Cookies – If you choose to make larger cookies, you will need two lined baking sheets.
-You can either bake both at the same time and rotate halfway through, or keep the cookie dough refrigerated until ready to bake the second batch.
+I recommend baking one sheet at a time.
+Keep the cookie dough refrigerated until ready to bake the second batch.

 • Pumpkin – Depending on the brand, canned pumpkin can have different names, but is the same thing: Pumpkin Puree, Pure Pumpkin, 100% Pumpkin, Organic Pure Pumpkin.
 Just be sure it is not Pumpkin Pie Filling